AT1555/Py5e/ReadMe.txt

 STATS: The stat block shows the character's current ability scores and Proficiency Bonus.
 For each ability score, the current score is shown (with bonuses from equipment, etc.), then the corresponding ability modifier, then the saving throw bonus.

 SKILLS: The skill block shows a character's bonuses to each skill (including passive skills, and initiative), calculated from the character's ability scores, equipment, Skill Proficiencies, and Expertise’s.
-This block also supports the Jack of All Trades feature (as a 'bonus feature', see .5e file construction).
-Proficient skills are marked with an "*", and expertise’s are marked with "**".
+This block also supports the Jack of All Trades feature, if such a feature is added as a Feature (See below) with the specific name "Jack of All Trades".
+Proficient skills are marked with an "*", and expertise skills are marked with "**".
 Passive skills are marked with "(P)".

 LANGUAGES AND PROFICIENCIES: These blocks are non-interactive, and simply show the character’s languages and proficiencies.
 Listing a proficiency here does not affect the rest of the sheet.
 See equipment proficiency in the .5 file equipment section).

-FEATURES AND ABILITIES: This block shows the features and abilities of a character.
+ABILITIES: This block shows the abilities of a character.
 Each entry may be clicked to expend one use.
 This may be reversed by clicking the "+" button next to each feature.
 Each feature is also tied to a type of rest (see Recovery) and will reset to max when the corresponding rest is triggered.
+New abiliites may be added by clicking on the "Abilities (+)" header.

-EQUIPTMENT: This block shows a characters equipped (box with checkmark) and unequipped (empty box) gear.
+EQUIPMENT: This block shows a characters equipped (box with checkmark) and unequipped (empty box) gear.
 Clicking on a piece of gear will toggle its equipped status.
 Equipped gear that provides stat bonuses will only do so when equipped.
 Gear with bonuses will show display the bonus next to its name.
 Gear that can deal damage will show its current "To Hit" bonus, and damage output, based on the gear's intrinsic stats, as well as if the character is tagged as proficient in its use, and the character's ability scores.
-Gear that provides a special ability or feature should have that feature entered separately in the Features and Abilities section.
-(Currently, toggling such a piece of gear will not affect the corresponding ability.
-This might be added in a future release).
+Abilities or features provided by gear should have those abilites entered separately in the Abilities section.
+New equipment may be added by clicking on the "Equipment (+)" header.

+FEATURES: This block shows a character's features.
+Features consist of a Name, Mods, and a Description.
+By clicking on a feature's name, the description will appear in a popup window.
+Mods in features function the same as Equipment mods.
+New features may be added by clicking on the Feature (+)" header.

 RECOVERY: This block shows three types of recovery: Long/Short rests, and Days.
 Clicking a recovery options will automatically reset all Features and Abilities that restore on that recovery option.
 Note that a Long Rest will also trigger the effects of a Short Rest.
 However, a Day will not trigger a Long Rest or Short Rest.
 (Other time intervals may be added in future releases.)

-SAVE/QUIT: The Save and Save & Quit buttons are fairly self explanatory.
+SAVE/&/QUIT: The Save, &, and Quit buttons are fairly self explanatory.
 Clicking "Save" will open an Explorer dialog for providing a save filename and location.
 This saves the character sheet's current configuration in a .5e file.
-Pressing "Save & Quit" will provide the same prompts as "Save", then exit the program.
-Selecting "Quit" will exit the program immediately.
+Pressing "&" will provide the same prompts as "Save", then exit the program.
+Selecting "Quit" will exit the program.

 BACKPACK TAB

 The backpack tab shows items that a character currently holds, along with the quantity of each item.
 Clicking an item lets the user adjust its quantity.
 Clicking the "X" next to an item will remove it from the list.
 Clicking "Add Item" will guide the user though a few prompts to add a new item to the list.
 Gold is shown at the top of the list, and can be modified by clicking on it.
 (There is currently no support for Platinum, silver, or coppers.
 Simply use fraction gold pieces to represent these denominations).

 SPELLBOOK TAB

+The Spellbook Tab contains a listing of a character's spells, as well as any spell slots to which they have access.
+New spells may be added with the "Add Spell" button.
+Clicking on a spell will show its description in a popup window.
+Spell slots may be added by creating an ability that is marked as a spell slot (see add ability popup window).
+The name of such an ability must start with an integer [0-9] to correctly display it on the Spellbook tab.
+When first added, new spell slots will appear at the bottom of the spell list.
+This is a known bug that resolves itself if the sheet is saved and reloaded.

+NOTES TAB

+The Notes tab is a free-form space for taking notes.
+These are saved in the character sheet and may be modified freely.

+LOG TAB

+The Log tab keep track of all actions taken in Py5e for a given runtime.
+This log is also appended to a .log file when Py5e is closed.

 CHANGELOG
 (2021/03/15): Added try/except functionality to import to allow for characters with missing sections.
 Section order no longer matters.
 Finished Character section of creation script.